Zandar: Live action film

-Zandar appears in G.I.
+Zandar appears in the 2013 film G.I.
 Joe: Retaliation, portrayed by actor Matt Gerald.
-In the film, Zandar is a member of Cobra, and the head of the detail for the President of the United States (Zartan in disguise).
+In the film, Zandar is a member of Cobra, and the head of the detail for the President of the United States (his brother Zartan in disguise).
 He was shot and killed by General Joseph Colton, when he was holding the real President of the United States hostage.

 Other works

 Zandar's figure is briefly featured in the fiction novel 6 Sick Hipsters.
 In the story, the character Paul Achting spent four years collecting G.I.
 Joe figures to set up a battle scene between the Joes and Cobra.
 As he imagined the characters in his head, he described the Dreadnoks as "an elite team of maniacal mercenaries allied with Cobra for this battle", with the figures lying in the thick of the shag carpet, and sitting next to Monkeywrench was Zandar, "the leader of the Dreadnoks and master of disguise though he looked more like a member of Duran Duran circa Arena than a crazed killer".